 Once, lawns were cut with scythes and the results weren’t bad; Versailles for instance was cut that way.
 While progress has brought a shorter sward, grass cutting has not become more enjoyable.
 It’s a chore like vacuuming, and strictly speaking, ear defenders should be worn.

-A quick look through The Scything Handbook (scheduled to be released next month in the US) leaves us in no doubt that using a scythe is not only a different way to trim, but a new way of life.
+A quick look through The Scything Handbook (scheduled to be released next month in the US) leaves one in no doubt that using a scythe is not only a different way to trim, but a new way of life.
 The author, Ian Miller, says early on: “There’s no substitute for observing an experienced practitioner,” so, taking him at his word, we are off to East Anglia to observe:

 Photography by Jim Powell for Gardenista.